 A study of one or more new and trending topics in biology studies.
 May be repeated for up to 6 credits.
 See the current ACU course schedule for descriptions of courses to be offered in the current academic year.
-Prerequisite: Instructor approval is required.

 BIO 301 Human Anatomy and Physiology I w/ Lab (4 credits)